denisecase/datafun-00-textbook/README.md

 python3 -m pip install -r requirements.txt
 ```

+### Optional: If you want ALL the examples

-There are a few additional dependencies required to get some later examples to work.
+NOTE: There are a few additional dependencies required to get some later examples to work.
 When you're ready add these to your requirements.txt and rerun the command to install them.

 Add these to the end of your requirements.txt (one per line):